shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 # Keyword Glossary

 Here’s a list of some keywords in the game.
-Im sure I have a list of these somewhere else too.
 Complex keywords are ones that contain other keywords.

 Strategy rock paper scissors (complex):